ajinkya1909/SOC_24b1003/README.md

-Things learnt while doing the process:
+Things learnt while doing the project:

 Understanding how stock market works and what is algorithmic trading.